readthedocs/readthedocs.org/docs/user/tutorial/index.rst

 Where to go from here
 ---------------------

 This is the end of the tutorial.
-You started by forking a GitHub repository and importing it on Read the Docs, building its HTML documentation, and then went through a series of steps to customize the build process, tweak the project configuration, and add new versions.
+You have

+#.
+Forked a GitHub repository,
+#. connected it to Read the Docs,
+#. built its HTML documentation,
+#. customized the build process,
+#. added new versions,
+#. browsed the project analytics.

+Nice work!

-Here you have some resources to continue learning about documentation and Read the Docs:
+Here are some resources to help you continue learning about documentation and Read the Docs:

-- You can learn more about the functionality of the platform by going over our :doc:`features </reference/features>` page.
+- Learn more about the platform :doc:`features </reference/features>`.
-- To make the most of the documentation generators that are supported, you can read the :doc:`Sphinx tutorial <sphinx:tutorial/index>` or the `MkDocs User Guide <https://www.mkdocs.org/user-guide/>`_.
+- Learn about other supported documentation generators in the :doc:`Sphinx tutorial <sphinx:tutorial/index>` or the `MkDocs User Guide <https://www.mkdocs.org/user-guide/>`_.
-- Display example projects and read the source code in :doc:`/examples`.
+- See a list of Read the Docs :doc:`/examples`.
-- Whether you are a documentation author, a project administrator, a developer, or a designer, you can follow our how-to guides that cover specific tasks, available under :doc:`/guides/index`.
+- Learn how to do specific tasks in the :doc:`/guides/index`.
-- For private project support and other enterprise features, you can use :doc:`our commercial service </commercial/index>` (and if in doubt, check out :doc:`/choosing-a-site`).
+- Learn about private project support and other enterprise features in :doc:`our commercial service </commercial/index>` and :doc:`/choosing-a-site` guide.
-- Do you want to join a global community of fellow `documentarians <writethedocs:documentarians>`?
+- Join a global community of fellow `documentarians <writethedocs:documentarians>` in `Write the Docs <https://www.writethedocs.org/>`_ and
-  Check out `Write the Docs <https://www.writethedocs.org/>`_ and :doc:`its Slack workspace <writethedocs:slack>`.
+  :doc:`its Slack workspace <writethedocs:slack>`.
-- Do you want to contribute to Read the Docs?
+- Contribute to Read the Docs in :doc:`rtd-dev:contribute`, we appreciate it!
-  We greatly appreciate it!
-Check out :doc:`rtd-dev:contribute`.

 Happy documenting!